Learning Technologies News

 FROM: Dr. James P. Frazee, Director

-Beginning this year, new technology-rich learning spaces (aka smart classrooms) will no longer include cable TV (CCTV) or a VHS player.
+Beginning in Fall2012, new technology-rich learning spaces (aka smart classrooms) will no longer include cable TV (CCTV) or a VHS player.
 This is due to the increasing cost and limited availability of VHS/DVD combo units with integrated cable TV tuners, as well as decreasing demand from faculty.

 The first rooms without cable TV or VHS players will be the 12 trailers/modular classrooms that will be used to offset the rooms coming offline due to the Storm and Nasatir Hall renovation, as well as four new smart classrooms (three in Adams Humanities and one in Music).